Iberian-German WE-Heraeus Seminar 2026

 Prof. Dr. Ramon Aguado, Senior Researcher, Quantum Materials for Quantum Technologies – CSIC, Spain

-Dr. Reyes Calvo, Ikerbasque Research Associate Professor, Spain
+Dr. Reyes Calvo, Ikerbasque Research Associate Professor, BCMaterials, Spain

 Prof. Dr. Ulrich Höfer, Professor, Department of Physics - Philipps-Universität Marburg, Germany